 In many parts of the world, people do not have access to safe drinking water, this is especially true in rural areas of developing countries (Unicef et al., 2012).
-Conventional piped water or similar centralized systems are decades away for these people and they are often left with the responsibility and need to collect, treat and store their own water (Brown et al., 2008).
+Conventional piped water delivery and similar centralized systems are not feasible for rural and peri-urban communities in the near future, implying that they are left with the responsibility (and need) to collect, treat and store their own water (Brown Sobsey and Loomis, 2008).
 Where groundwater is inaccessible or contaminated, these users depend on household water treatment (HWTS) systems for safe drinking water (Sobsey et al., 2008).
 These HWTS systems have the goal to provide safe drinking water in an affordable and sustainable manner (Duke et al., 2006) while being simple and easy to manage by their users (Heinsbroek and Peters, 2014).
 As such, these systems are crucial in reducing occurrence of diarrheal and other debilitating illnesses (Meierhofer and Landolt, 2009; Stauber et al., 2009).
 Efficiency in providing safe water differs per method.
 To indicate removal efficiency, the WHO produced guidelines (WHO, 2004) to define default performance targets to indicate a certain removal efficiency for different pathogens as "interim", "protective" or "highly protective" (see Fig. 1).